uhray/boilerplate/doc/boilerplate.md

 By default, this *router.js* file only has one route set up.
 It shows that given the ```'/'``` route, the home page *page.home* should be loaded.
 You can see [Configuring A Context](#configuring-a-context) for more info on why `pages.home` is the home "page."
 As you know from the [Pages](#Pages) documentation, loading a page's Ractive file will load up and render that page's *template.html* file with the appropriate data within the shell.

-> Note: This frontend routing makes use of the URL hash (`#`) using [Director](https://github.com/flatiron/director).
-Therefore, any frontend references to navigate to a different page (without needing to change shell/context) should start with the `#` in the URL (e.g. `href="#/page2"`).
-It's easy to get mixed up when working on the frontend since you set up these frontend routes in [*router.js*](../app/frontend/contexts/main/router.js) without including the hash, as shown in the code example above.
-All URL references without the leading `#` will make a request to the server and be managed by the [*server.js*](../server.js) file.
+> Note: This frontend routing makes use of the URL hash (`#`) using [director](https://github.com/flatiron/director).
+Therefore, any frontend reference to navigate to a different page (without needing to change shell/context) should start with the `#` in the URL (e.g. `href="#/page2"`).
+It's easy to get mixed up when working on the frontend since you set up these frontend routes in [router.js](../app/frontend/contexts/main/router.js) without including the hash, as shown in the code example above.
+All URL references without the leading `#` will make a request to the server and be managed by the [server.js](../server.js) file.

 ### Adding a Context